anderssjoeberg75/leo_assistant/README.md

 # jarvisassistant
 Install and update all that is needed

-Updates sources and upgrade Raspberry Pi and at the end removes no needed packages
+Updates sources and upgrade Raspberry Pi and removes no needed packages
 ```
 sudo apt update && apt upgrade y -f && sudo apt autoremove -y
 ```